 Also, make sure everyone’s wearing warm (and waterproof) gloves, warm boots, a warm hat…basically, encourage everyone to be warm.
 There’s no point in anyone being miserable because they have semi-frozen toes or fingers.
 With the right clothing and many, many layers, your drivers will be able to stay toasty in the cold.

 5. Stock every tow truck with a first-aid kit.

 It’s also a good idea to stock every truck with a first-aid kit that has basic medical supplies.
 If you already have first-aid kits in the trucks, update them by replenishing the supplies that have been used and looking at the expiration dates on the supplies inside.
 Replace what needs to be replaced.
 You never know when a first-aid kit will come in handy, so it’s best to be prepared.
-You can even consider throwing in some winter-related emergency things like blankets.
+You can even consider throwing in some winter-related emergency things.